 Ingredients

-How to Make a German Marble Cake
+Let's Bake a German Marble Cake Together!

 1. Beat the softened butter, granulated sugar, and salt together until it’s creamy.